mia1996/mia1996.github.io/_pages/about.md

   - /about.html
 ---

 Howdy!
-I am a Master student from the Department of Computer Science and Engineering at Texas A&M University, working with Dr.[Na Zou](https://engineering.tamu.edu/etid/profiles/zou-na.html) and Dr. [Xia (Ben) Hu](http://faculty.cs.tamu.edu/xiahu/), expecting to graduate in <b>Dec 2022<b>.
-I'm a software engineer intern in <b>Apple Inc.<b>, working on an Automation testing system for Apple Apps organization.
+I am a Master student from the Department of Computer Science and Engineering at Texas A&M University, working with Dr.[Na Zou](https://engineering.tamu.edu/etid/profiles/zou-na.html) and Dr. [Xia (Ben) Hu](http://faculty.cs.tamu.edu/xiahu/), expecting to graduate in <b>Dec 2022</b>.
+I'm a software engineer intern in <b>Apple Inc.</b>, working on an Automation testing system for Apple Apps organization.

-I received my Master degree in Industrial Engineering from Texas A&M University in 2020 and Bachelor degree in Logistics Engineering from Beijing University of Posts and Telecommunications.I was a Data Analyst Intern at <b>Bristol-Myers Squibb<b> (Devens, MA) from 07/2019-12/2019 , working with [Christian Merrill](https://www.linkedin.com/in/christian-merrill-85186488/).
+I received my Master degree in Industrial Engineering from Texas A&M University in 2020 and Bachelor degree in Logistics Engineering from Beijing University of Posts and Telecommunications.I was a Data Analyst Intern at <b>Bristol-Myers Squibb</b> (Devens, MA) from 07/2019-12/2019 , working with [Christian Merrill](https://www.linkedin.com/in/christian-merrill-85186488/).

-I’m an engineer and researcher working at Data Lab of Texas A&M University, focusing on <b>Anomaly Detection<b> and <b>Fairness AI<b>.
-I am also a seasoned software developer working at Texas A&M Data Lab, contributed to several Python open-source projects with more than <b>1700<b> GitHub stars and more than<b>50,000<b> downloads in total. <a href="https://mia1996.github.io/files/Resume_MingyangWan_2021.pdf">[Resume]</a>
+I’m an engineer and researcher working at Data Lab of Texas A&M University, focusing on <b>Anomaly Detection</b> and <b>Fairness AI</b>.
+I am also a seasoned software developer working at Texas A&M Data Lab, contributed to several Python open-source projects with more than <b>1700</b> GitHub stars and more than<b>50,000</b> downloads in total. <a href="https://mia1996.github.io/files/Resume_MingyangWan_2021.pdf">[Resume]</a>

 <h1> Intern/Co-op Experience </h1>

-Software Engineer, internship at Apple Inc. (Cupertino, CA)	05/2022-08/2022
+<b>Software Engineer, internship at Apple Inc. (Cupertino, CA)	05/2022-08/2022</b>

 <img src="https://mia1996.github.io/files/apple.jpg" width="70">

-Data Scientist, Co-Op at Bristol-Myers Squibb (Devens, MA)	07/2019-12/2019
+<b>Data Scientist, Co-Op at Bristol-Myers Squibb (Devens, MA)	07/2019-12/2019</b>
 <br>
 <a href="https://mia1996.github.io/files/Recommendation_Letter.pdf">[Recommendation Letter]</a>
 <br>